-Dan is Headscape's first dedicated Front-End Developer.
-Having been always torn between design and development, he's thus far settled somewhere in the middle, occasionally jumping between the two.
-Notable likes include coffee (preferably intravenously), semantic markup, proper grammar, sarcasm, t-shirts with witty slogans and speaking in the third person.
+Having always been torn between design and development, Dan’s thus far settled somewhere in the middle, occasionally jumping between the two.
+Notable likes include coffee (preferably intravenously), semantic markup, being pedantic about grammar and the nuances of the English language in general.

 What do you do at Headscape?